bonsai-rx/docs/articles/reactive-sampleinterval.md

 ### Related Operators

-Use [`GateInterval`](xref:Bonsai.Reactive.GateInterval) to extract the first element from a source sequence that is emitted within the time interval.
+Use [`GateInterval`](xref:Bonsai.Reactive.GateInterval) to extract the first element from a source sequence that is emitted within the specified time interval.

 Use [`Slice`](xref:Bonsai.Reactive.Slice) to extract elements based on element count instead of time.